-The Vice President of Academic and Regulatory Affairs has the responsibility of gathering the data used to prepare the annual campus crime statistics.
+The Executive Assistant for Academic Affairs has the responsibility of gathering the data used to prepare the annual campus crime statistics.
 The data is obtained from reports made to the local law enforcement.
 Campus crime data is gathered the same day that it is reported.
 Data is obtained annually from local law enforcement and combined with the data gathered by staff, and internet research at the HCI locations.
 The resulting data is used to prepare the annual crime statistics report.
-Please see the map of the geographical area on page 21 of this document.
+Please see the map of the geographical area on page 37 of this document.